 The exact pathophysiology of HE is still not fully understood.
-Multiple mechanisms of action have been hypothesized and investigated including the role of ammonia, increased GABA receptors in the brain, and accumulation of endogenous opioids[23].
+Multiple mechanisms of action have been hypothesized and investigated, including the role of ammonia, increased GABA receptors in the brain, and accumulation of endogenous opioids[23].
 Overall, it appears that HE is multifactorial, with accumulation of ammonia being a leading cause of overt HE[24].
 In fact, studies have shown that HE ammonia levels are increased in 90% of patients.
-The primary source of ammonia in the body is the GI tract, as a byproduct of chronic bacterial colonization, by enterocytes as they transform glutamine into ammonia, and by H. pylori which metabolizes urea into ammonia.
+The primary source of ammonia in the body is the GI tract as a byproduct of chronic bacterial colonization, by enterocytes as they transform glutamine into ammonia, and by H. pylori, which metabolizes urea into ammonia.
 However, H. pylori’s role in HE is still unclear[25,26].

 One of the secondary endpoints in this study was determining the risk for infection in patients with cirrhosis on a PPI.
 Our data shows that patients on a PPI may have higher rates of C. difficile infection, pneumonia and spontaneous bacterial peritonitis.
-However, these results were not statistically significant with p-values of 0.324, 0.220 and 0.533 respectively.
+However, these results were not statistically significant with P-values of 0.324, 0.220 and 0.533, respectively.
 This is thought to be due to this study’s small sample size of 103 patients.
-A recent meta-analysis by Lambert et al[27] again demonstrated the association of community acquired pneumonia and clostridium difficile-associated diarrhea (CDAD) with the use of PPI.
-The most likely pathogenesis of the development of these infections has been attributed to the direct acid suppression in the stomach and small bowel.
-With regards to CDAD, Janarthanan et al[28] believes the alkaline status of the stomach (pH > 5) likely predisposes the patient to enhanced survival of C. difficile vegetative spores.
+A recent meta-analysis by Lambert et al[27] again demonstrated the association of community acquired pneumonia and Clostridium difficile-associated diarrhea (CDAD) with the use of PPI.
+The most likely pathogenesis of the development of these infections has been attributed to direct acid suppression in the stomach and small bowel.
+With regards to CDAD, Janarthanan et al[28] suggested that the alkaline status of the stomach (pH > 5) likely predisposes the patient to enhanced survival of C. difficile vegetative spores.
 A recent study in 2018 by Naito et al[29] confirms our notion that continued PPI use leads to intestinal dysbiosis.
-Using 16S rRNA gene sequencing, PPIs were found to significantly increase certain enteric microbe taxonomy including Streptococcaceae and Enterococcaceae, which are risk factors for CDAD, and to decrease Faecalibacterium, a commensal anti-inflammatory microbe present in human models.
+Using 16S rRNA gene sequencing, PPIs were found to significantly increase certain enteric microbe taxonomy, including Streptococcaceae and Enterococcaceae, which are risk factors for CDAD, and to decrease Faecalibacterium, a commensal anti-inflammatory microbe present in human models.

 Our paper has several limitations.
 First, because it is a retrospective review, information collection is incomplete, particularly regarding follow-up evaluation.
-Next, we had an uneven distribution on the number of patients in the PPI use and non-used groups.
-Finally, due to the small sample size used for our study several of our secondary outcomes were not statistically significant, including several infections and ICU admission rate, likely secondary to a lack of power.
-Again, as any retrospective study it is important to note that this type of study is unable to define exact causality.
+Next, we had an uneven distribution of the number of patients in the PPI use and non-use groups.
+Finally, due to the small sample size used for our study, several of our secondary outcomes were not statistically significant, including several infections and ICU admission rate, likely secondary to a lack of power.
+Again, as with any retrospective study, it is important to note that this type of study is unable to define exact causality.
 Further randomized, controlled, prospective studies are needed to help confirm the observation seen in our study.

-In conclusion, PPIs are commonly prescribed for many GI diseases including GERD, PUD, and gastritis.
+In conclusion, PPIs are commonly prescribed for many GI diseases including GERD, peptic ulcer disease, and gastritis.
 They are often used without regard for their adverse effects.
 Our study demonstrates that PPI use in cirrhotic patients is associated with more severe degree of HE compared to those not on a PPI.
 Our data also showed that PPI use in this population was associated with a longer hospital stay and higher percentage of patients requiring an ICU admission.
 We suggest reducing PPI use in the cirrhotic population as a means to reduce episodes of HE.
 Further randomized-controlled, prospective studies are needed to help confirm this observation.

 ARTICLE HIGHLIGHTS